-- 1. Select Tools > Options. - 2.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
 Select the Dialing tab. - 3.
 In the Account Code section, enable the Enable account codes check box. - 4.
 Select the Details button to open the Account Code Dialing Rule field. - 5.
 In the second Account code dialing format section, specify the minimum and maximum length of account codes that a user can define. - 6.
 Select OK.